- Mathematical physics, Collaborator

-In 2022-23 I wrote five "Fun with Numbers" brief articles for the Gazette of the Australian Mathematical Society.
+In 2022-23 I have written six "Fun with Numbers" brief articles for the Gazette of the Australian Mathematical Society.
 These are small articles with often new to literature, simple number theoretic topics.

 My main mathematics priority for 2022 and into 2023 has been the book project described below.
 My 2019 paper's approach to vector partition theory (See https://arxiv.org/abs/1906.07526) was the starting place for the work; a monograph now entitled Partitions, Visible Point Vectors and Ramanujan Functions.
 My motivation is to cover classical Integer Partitions, Rogers-Ramanujan Partitions in Statistical Mechanics Solved Models, and include Vector Partitions ideas and the Visible Point Vector identities I found some years ago.
 However, it now has chapters on Plane Partitions, Asymptotic Partition Formulas, Partition Congruences, Ramanujan Continued Fractions, Polylogarithms, Parametric Euler sum identities, Higher Dimensional Weighted Partition Identities.
 I expect the final draft to be done by March 2023.

 My high level table of contents, as at early March 2023, is: